 Electronics & Sensors

-Scientists at NDSU have developed a device for improved CAR T cell production, which speeds the turnaround time by enabling CAR T cell production ‘on-site’ at a hospital or cancer clinic.
-The NDSU device is small and disposable.
-The device expands a patient’s T cells, and is then used to transfect them.
-Further, the cells are transfected with CAR-producing mRNA, for transient production of CAR for about 2 to 3 weeks.
+Scientists at NDSU have developed a small device for improved CAR T cell production, which speeds the turnaround time by enabling CAR T cell production 'on-site' at a hospital or cancer clinic.
+This simple, microfluidic device is easy to make and use, with an automated transfection process that takes about one hour.

-Silicon thin films are fundamental in solar and microelectronic industries, and are presently obtained using expensive low-pressure plasma enhanced chemical vapor deposition (PECVD) using gaseous silanes despite of its low precursor utilization efficiency.
-Instability and low vapor-pressure of liquid hydrosilanes have limited their use in the semiconductor industries for longtime.
 Researchers at NDSU have developed a process to synthesis silicon thin films from liquid hydrosilane (Si6H12) at ambient pressure in a roll-to-roll method using atmospheric pressure aerosol assisted chemical vapor deposition (AA-APCVD) that has higher deposition rates compared to the state-of-the-art PECVD.
-Solubility of solid dopants in the liquid hydrosilane facilitate the deposition of degenerately doped (n & p –type) Si thin films opposed to compressed toxic phosphine and borane gases used in other techniques.
-Low decomposition temperature (higher activation energy) of cyclohexasilane (Si6H12), a liquid hydrosilane, benefits for a new plasma-free process for the synthesis of silicon nitride films and Si nanowires (with suitable catalyst) at temperatures as low as 350 oC using the AA-APCVD, readily adoptable for large-scale roll-to-roll continuous manufacturing.
-Liquid hydrosilane compositions consisting of nanomaterials enable hybrid Si films with embedded nanomaterials that have applications in energy harvesting and light emitting devices.
+Solubility of solid dopants in the liquid hydrosilane facilitates the deposition of degenerately doped (n & p –type) Si thin films as opposed to compressed toxic phosphine and borane gases used in other techniques.
+Liquid hydrosilane compositions consisting of nanomaterials enable hybrid Si films with embedded nanomaterials that have applications in energy harvesting and light-emitting devices.

 Scientists working at NDSU are developing biodegradable sensors capable of directly monitoring and reporting the soil environment in which they are placed.
 The sensors are constructed by using NDSU’s patent-pending “direct write” electronic printing techniques to print circuit and antenna patterns directly onto renewable, bio-based materials.
 The circuit patterns are printed with trace amounts of metallic materials such as aluminum that are safe for the soil when the sensors naturally biodegrade over time.

 Scientists working at North Dakota State University (NDSU) have discovered a method for the contactless laser-assisted assembly of discrete components such as ultra-thin, ultra-small semiconductor dies and MEMS components onto rigid and flexible substrates.
 Laser-direct write techniques are an enabling technology for the ever-decreasing scale of microelectronic devices.
-Specifically, Laser Induced Forward Transfer (LIFT) techniques show promise as a disruptive technology which will enable the placement of components smaller than what conventional pick-and-place techniques are capable of today.
+Specifically, Laser-Induced Forward Transfer (LIFT) techniques show promise as a disruptive technology that will enable the placement of components smaller than what conventional pick-and-place techniques are capable of today.
 NDSU’s Thermo-Mechanical Selective Laser Assisted Die Transfer (tmSLADT) process is an application of the unique blistering behavior of polyimide film when irradiated by low energy focused ultraviolet laser pulses.
-The tmSLADT process has the potential to take its place as the next generation LIFT technique, with distinct advantages over previously studied ablative and thermal releasing techniques.
-Experimental results studying transfer precision indicate this non-optimized die transfer process compares with, and may exceed, the placement precision of current assembly techniques.
+The tmSLADT process has the potential to take its place as the next-generation LIFT technique, with distinct advantages over previously studied ablative and thermal releasing techniques.
+Experimental results studying transfer precision indicate this non-optimized die transfer process compares with and may exceed, the placement precision of current assembly techniques.